 Toxic Coworkers: How To Deal With The 7 Most Dangerous Work Personalities

 The workplace.
 What a sweet, amazing, beautiful, and evil place to be in.
 Yes.
 You read that right.
 EVIL!
 And you know it.
 No. I am not talking about your boss.
 That dude pays you your salary.
 He has every right to be as mean and sadistic as he wants.
-I am talking about the people who can make your work and your workplace either the best place you can be in or make you absolutely hate it.
-I am talking about your toxic coworkers.
+I am talking about those toxic coworkers who can make your work and your workplace either the best place you can be in or make you absolutely hate it.

 Surviving The Modern Workplace